fynks/awesome-android-root/docs/about.md

 ---
 layout: doc
 title: About Awesome Android Root
 description: "Learn about the Awesome Android Root project - the most comprehensive collection of Android root apps, guides, and resources.
-Discover our mission, community, and commitment to Android freedom."
 head:
   - - link
     - rel: canonical